muxi-ai/faissx/prd-faiss-proxy.md

 **Key Points:**

-- If `faiss.configure()` is not called, `faiss_proxy` will automatically use the local FAISS implementation.
+- If `faiss.configure()` is not called, `faissx` will automatically use the local FAISS implementation.
 - The API and behavior are identical to the original FAISS library.
 - No need to change any other code—just swap the import and (optionally) call `faiss.configure()` to use remote.
 - This allows you to use the same codebase for both local and remote vector search, with zero friction.

 ## Overview

-FAISS Proxy is a high-performance microservice that provides remote access to FAISS vector indices using ZeroMQ (0MQ) for communication.
+FAISSx is a high-performance microservice that provides remote access to FAISS vector indices using ZeroMQ (0MQ) for communication.
 It enables multiple clients to store, retrieve, and search vector embeddings through a persistent, binary protocol.
 The proxy handles index management, tenant isolation, and authentication, while maximizing throughput and minimizing latency—ideal for large-scale, real-time vector search workloads.

 ## Objectives